-- The HTTP or HTTPS server is configured to the default port (80).
+- The HTTP serveris configured to the default port 80, whereas HTTPS server is configured to the default port 443.
 The Lifecycle Controller web interface accesses the web server using the default port.
 If the web server is configured to a port other than the default, Lifecycle Controller cannot access the web server. - · The Apache web server is set as the default web server.
 Using other web servers may result in unexpected behavior or errors.